-The Center for Emergency Medical Services (EMS) provides comprehensive EMS medical direction, quality improvement and systems design services for local EMS agencies and the communities they serve.
-This vital role helps to improve the quality of care patients receive in the prehospital setting.
+Nationally recognized in clinical excellence and prehospital medicine research, The Ohio State Wexner Medical Center offers a comprehensive approach to EMS medical direction, focusing on quality improvement and systems design services for local EMS agencies and the communities they serve.

-The EMS physicians at The Ohio State University Wexner Medical Center are board certified emergency physicians with extensive training and EMS experience.
-Each has completed the requirements set forth by the State of Ohio for the position of medical director and has knowledge and training in the following areas:
+The EMS physicians at the Ohio State Wexner Medical Center have each completed the state of Ohio’s requirements for the position of medical director and have knowledge and training in:

-• Medical control and medical command issues, such as protocols, standing orders, triage and the capabilities of care providers
+• Medical control and medical command, such as protocols, standing orders, triage and the capabilities of care providers

 • Quality improvement theories and applications